-Under the date of January 23, 1997, except for Paragraph 7 of Note 8 which is as of March 6, 1998, we reported on the consolidated balance sheets of Audiovox Corporation and subsidiaries as of November 30, 1996 and 1995, and the related consolidated state ments of income (loss), stockholders' equity, and cash flows for each of the years in the three-year period ended November 30, 1996, which are included in the Company's 1996 annual report on Form 10-K. In connection with our audits of the aforementioned consolidated financial statements, we also audited the related consolidated financial statement schedules in the 1996 annual report on Form 10-K. These consolidated financial statement schedules are the responsibility of the Company's management.
+Under the date of January 23, 1997 we reported on the consolidated balance sheets of Audiovox Corporation and subsidiaries as of November 30, 1996 and 1995, and the related consolidated statements of income (loss), stockholders' equity, and cash flows for each of the years in the three-year period ended November 30, 1996, which are included in the Company's 1996 annual report on Form 10-K. In connection with our audits of the aforementioned consolidated financial statements, we also audited the related consolidated financial statement schedules in the 1996 annual report on Form 10-K. These consolidated financial statement schedules are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statement schedules based on our audits.